Shaam-K/NightFall/README.md

 * The project is being hosted by me
 * <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">Project under GNU General Public License v3.0</a>

-* Feel free to see my project :  https://nightfall-weather.herokuapp.com/
+* Feel free to see the project :  https://nightfall-weather.herokuapp.com/
  ( the website is not mobile friendly )

 ## Minor Bug / Annoyance :